 3. Set up a Windows kiosk

-You don't want users of that device to have access to anything other than that single app, because it's not necessary.
-For such use cases, you can effectively create a kiosk a user account that has access to only one Windows Store app.
+It is paramount that the users of that device cannot access anything other than the single app you have designated it for, as it's not necessary.
+For these specific use cases, it is always useful to effectively create a kiosk user account that can only access one Windows Store application.

-To do this, you first need to set up a secondary user account on the computer (you can't do this with the main admin account for, hopefully, obvious reasons).
-Ignore Microsoft's attempts to create a Microsoft account for your new user and click on the options that say "I don't have this person's sign-in information" and "Add a user without a Microsoft account" in the user setup wizard.
-You might not even bother with a password on this account, as it's only going to have access to a single app.
+To begin, first set up a secondary user account on the computer (this cannot be done on the main admin account for, hopefully, obvious reasons).
+Pay no attention to Microsoft's attempts to create a Microsoft account for the new user you just created and click on the option that says "I don't have this person's sign-in information" and "Add a user without a Microsoft account" in the user setup wizard that appears.
+It's up to you, but it may not be necessary to have a password on this account as it will only have access to a single app.

-Once the new user account is set up, go back into the admin's account and type "assigned access" into the Windows 10 search bar and click on the option for "Choose an account for assigned access".
+Once you have set up this new user account, return to the admin account and type "assigned access" into the Windows 10 search bar and choose the option that says "Choose an account for assigned access".

-Choose the account you've just set up and then choose the app that account can access.
-Note that the app must already be provisioned for the account you're using.
-So, if you want to provision an app that's not one of the core Windows apps, download it afresh from the Windows Store on the new user's account.
+Select the account you have recently created and then choose the application you want the account to be able to access.
+Be aware that the app you want to use must already be provisioned for the account you're using.
+This means that if you want to provision an app that's not one of the core Windows apps, download it from the Windows Store in the new user's account.

 As of October's Windows 10 update, you can also assign the Edge browser as a kiosk app.
 One example case is to provide an internet kiosk in reception, for getting guests to sign in via a page on the company's intranet.

 Microsoft has a special page dedicated to deploying Edge in a kiosk scenario, which is worth reading.

 Note that, when you want to exit the kiosk account, you must use Ctrl+Alt+Del because the account doesn't have access to the Start menu and its various power/login options.

 4. Deal with SMS messages from your desktop